Azure-Samples/network-dotnet-create-simple-internet-facing-load-balancer/README.md

 - csharp
 products:
 - azure
+extensions:
-services: virtual-network
+- services: virtual-network
-platforms: dotnet
+- platforms: dotnet
-author: yaohaizh
 ---

 # Create a simple Internet Facing load balancer using C# #

-          Azure Network sample for managing Internet facing load balancers -
+ Azure Network sample for managing Internet facing load balancers - High-level ...

-          High-level ...

  - Create an Internet facing load balancer that receives network traffic on port 80 and 443 and sends load-balanced traffic to two virtual machines
  - Create NAT rules for SSH and TELNET access to virtual machines behind the load balancer
  - Create health probes
  Details ...
  Create an Internet facing load balancer with ...
  - A frontend public IP address
  - Two backend address pools which contain network interfaces for the virtual machines to receive HTTP and HTTPS network traffic from the load balancer
  - Two load balancing rules for HTTP and HTTPS to map public ports on the load balancer to ports in the backend address pool
  - Two probes which contain HTTP and HTTPS health probes used to check availability of virtual machines in the backend address pool
  - Two inbound NAT rules which contain rules that map a public port on the load balancer to a port for a specific virtual machine in the backend address pool
-          - this provides direct VM connectivity for SSH to port 22 and TELNET to port 23

-          Create two network interfaces in the frontend subnet ...
+ - this provides direct VM connectivity for SSH to port 22 and TELNET to port 23 Create two network interfaces in the frontend subnet ...
-          - And associate network interfaces to backend pools and NAT rules

-          Create two virtual machines in the frontend subnet ...
+ - And associate network interfaces to backend pools and NAT rules Create two virtual machines in the frontend subnet ...
  - And assign network interfaces
  Update an existing load balancer, configure TCP idle timeout Create another load balancer
  Remove an existing load balancer

 ## Running this Sample ##